aigorlaxy/google-sheets-model-importer/README.md

 4. To create a instance of that class, you will need your target model, your googleSpreadSheetId and your specfic tab sheet2_gid.

-5. To get your entire spreadsheet id using your published Google Sheets link The link will look something like that: https://docs.google.com/spreadsheets/d/e/YOU_GOOGLE_SHEET_SPREADSHEET_ID/something_else
+5. To get your entire spreadsheet id using your published Google Sheets linkw The link will look something like that: https://docs.google.com/spreadsheets/d/e/YOU_GOOGLE_SHEET_SPREADSHEET_ID/something_else

 6. To get your specific sheetId, follow this instructions: If you have just one tab for that model, use the gid as a string.
 If you have more than one tab for the same model, use array.
 All models must match the same column schema to work.